rawiriblundell/jsonprint/README.md

 {"a": "b", "c": "d", "e": "f", "g": "h"}
 ```

-And for the most part this works, I just haven't thought of a cleaner way to handle this (yet?)
+And for the most part this works, I just haven't thought of a cleaner way to
+handle this (yet?)

 ### I'm looking at the code, why aren't you using local variables?

 Not all shells support the `local` keyword/scope.
 So as a convention, I use
-underscore prepended variables and explicitly `unset` them at the end of each funcion.
+underscore prepended variables and explicitly `unset` them at the end of
+each function.

 This means that the library itself is more readily portable, and if it's not
 immediately portable, then it shouldn't be much effort to update it.